sad-team/SAD/README.md

-This is a repo for the Java project test helloworld testmerge
+This is a repo for the Java project.